“The English Language is nobody’s special property. It is the property of the imagination” — Derek Walcott

 Diocesan Education Excellence Award

 The successes experienced in recent years and attainment of a Diocesan Educational Achievement Award in the recent past is something that the whole Faculty is very proud of.
-These awards were presented for the significant contribution of the English Faculty to the enhancement of the strong learning culture of John Therry Catholic High School, through the development of teaching and learning programs and assessment procedures aligned to the school’s literacy program.
+These awards were presented for the significant contribution of the English Faculty to the enhancement of the strong learning culture of John Therry Catholic College, through the development of teaching and learning programs and assessment procedures aligned to the school’s literacy program.